dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 ## Stein to Weinstein

-Big theorem: there is a map from the space of Stein structures to the space of Weinstein structures that is a weak homotopy equivalence.
+Big idea: we want to study Stein structures by deforming them.There is a map from the space of Stein structures to the space of Weinstein structures that (theorem) is a weak homotopy equivalence in the compact case, and is conjectured in general.

 Goal: fix $M$, take $(J, \phi)$ and produce $(\omega, X, \phi)$.